 - 3.1 It is essential that the use of Council land and property assets supports the delivery of the aims and objectives of relevant Council plans and strategies or partnership strategies that the Council has signed up to.
 These have been developed following engagement with key stakeholders and often the community of Epping Forest District. - 3.2 The main plans and strategies that have been taken into account in developing this Strategy and which should inform its delivery moving forward are set out below with additional information included at Appendix 1.
-It is acknowledged that, in moving forward, other plans and strategies of the Council and its partners will also help to inform the delivery of this Strategy.
+It is acknowledged that, in moving forward, other plans and strategies of the Council and its partners will also help to inform the delivery of this Strategy and that some of the plans and strategies referenced below will be updated in due course.